ehsan11100/AdGuard/Configuration.md

       replaced with the default one, `1s`.
     - `use_http3_upstreams` (**since v0.107.15**): Enables DNS-over-HTTP/3
       for DNS-over-HTTPS upstreams that support it.
+    - `use_dns64` ((**since v0.107.23**) — Enables or disables the DNS64
+      functionality.
+See `dns64_prefixes` for more information.
+    - `dns64_prefixes` (**since v0.107.23**): The list of DNS64 prefixes to use.
+      The first specified prefix will be used to synthesize DNS64 answers.
+If empty, AdGuard Home will use the default (Well-Known) prefix `64:ff9b::/96`.
+The prefixes are validated for being IPv6 subnets not longer than 96 bits.
+As per [RFC 6147][rfc6147], PTR requests are routed to the `local_ptr_upstreams` if the requested address is within either one of the configured prefixes or the default Well-Known one.
   - **ECS settings**
     - `edns_client_subnet` — Add EDNS Client Subnet (ECS) option to upstream requests and log the values sent by the clients in the query log.
 Please